giggzy/nix/home-manager/README.md

 nix-shell '<home-manager>' -A install
 ```

-Note an alias _xx_ is created that switches to the new configuration and initializses the zsh.
+Note an alias _xx_ is created that switches to the new configuration and initializes the zsh.

 [ ] Install nerdfonts